KCL-BMEIS/OOP/week2B.md

 --
 .explain-bottom[
-Have a go at implementing these changes in your own code ]
+Exercise: implement these changes in your own code
+]

 ---